If you’re looking for a simple, tasty snack recipe with few ingredients, try these easy puff pastry cheese and marmite straws. You’ll love them!

 - Finely grate the cheese and sprinkle over the marmite mix.

-- Brush one side on the other piece of pastry and lay over the top, pressing down to seal the edges.
+- Brush one side on the other piece of pastry with your beaten egg and lay over the top, pressing down to seal the edges.

 - Cut the pastry into about 9-10 thick slices.